 NGF is a protein that is crucial to the growth and maintenance of certain types of neurons.

-Lion’s mane can be helpful for anxiety, depression, Alzheimer’s, and Parkinson’s.
+Lion’s mane can also be helpful for anxiety, depression, Alzheimer’s, and Parkinson’s.
 (73)

 Lion’s Mane Dosage